carlosgm02/uwp-languages/Python/BackgroundApp/BackgroundApp/PythonHome/lib/README.md

 ## Reference Assemblies
-Extract contents of the zip file in this folder called "lib" to have all the python code available for the Python Universal Windows Platform Project.
+Extract contents of the zip file in this folder called "lib" to have all the python files with the complete libraries and code available for the Python Universal Windows Platform Project.